Working with Kaldi's Matrices¶

 to Numpy arrays without copying the underlying memory

 buffers.
-In addition, FloatSubVector
+In addition, FloatSubVector and FloatSubMatrix

 can be constructed directly from Numpy arrays without data copying.